MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_customer_get.md

 ms.author: solsen
 ---

-# Get vendor
+# Get customer
-Retrieve the properties and relationships of a vendor object for Dynamics 365 for Financials.
+Retrieve the properties and relationships of a customer object for Dynamics 365 for Financials.

 ## HTTP request
 ```
-GET /financials/companies/({id})/vendors/({id})
+GET /financials/companies/({id})/customers/({id})
 ```

 ## Request headers